singaround/songbook/songs/Bully-In-The-Alley.md

 wordsBy: Traditional
 tuneBy: Traditional
 chorusLine: 'So help me Bob, I’m bully in the alley'
-songLine: Sally is the girl that I loved dearly
+songLine: Sally is the girl that I love dearly
 tags:
   - song
 date: 2019-03-07T08:05:12.000Z